 In Part I, we discussed Determining Project Deliverables and Using an Intranet Project Checklist.
-The next step in intranet implementation is resourcing.
+The next step involves selecting the right team.

 Assembling Your Team

-- Representation: Which departments need to be represented on your intranet team?
+- Representation: Which departments should be represented on your intranet team?

-- Team distribution: Is the intranet team located in the same office/city?
-Or are the distributed across different cities, locations, or time zones?
+- Team distribution: Will the intranet team be located in the same office?
+Or are they distributed across different cities, locations, or time zones?

-- Resourcing: Does this team have dedicated time to work on your intranet project?
-What amount of time will people have to work on it?
+- Resourcing: What amount of time will people have to work on it?

 - Accountability: Who is leading the project?
 Who is ultimately accountable?